cbonami/shop-os/README.md

 * A `BuildConfig` that defines a `JenkinsPipelineStrategy` build, which will be used to define our pipeline.
 * A `BuildConfig` that defines a `Source` build with `Binary` input (the jar that will be built).
 This will build our image.

-Deploy the build template in LDV only, as it is there that Jenkins runs.
+Deploy the build template in BUILD, as it is there that Jenkins runs.

 ```
 $ oc process -f stockmanager-os/applier/templates/build.yml --param-file stockmanager-os/applier/params/build | oc apply -f-
+$ oc process -f productcatalogue-os/applier/templates/build.yml --param-file productcatalogue-os/applier/params/build | oc apply -f-
 ```

 On Minishift I also had to create the builderimage's imagestream in the _openshift_ namespace: